cgswong/docker-elasticsearch/README.md

 ### Changing Defaults
 Various environment variables can be passed to do configuration without attaching persistent storage to pass in a configuration file:

-  - ES_CLUSTER_NAME: Sets the cluster name
+  - ES_CLUSTER_NAME: Sets the cluster name (defaults to `es_cluster01`)
-  - ES_PORT_9200_TCP_ADDR: Sets the node name
+  - ES_PORT_9200_TCP_ADDR: Sets the node name.
+This is automatically set when using a linked container, otherwise defaults to as set by Elasticsearch (i.e. random Marvel character).
-  - KV_URL: Sets the IP and port combination for the consul backend.
-The format is <IP>:>PORT>.
+  - KV_URL: Sets the IP and port combination for the **consul** backend using **confd**.
+The format is <IP>:<PORT>.

-The KV_URL can be used for doing automatic configuration and reload whenever configuration changes are made.
+The KV_URL is used for automatic configuration and reloading whenever configuration changes are made. _The latter is still a work in progress_.

 ```sh
 docker run -d -p 9200:9200 -p 9300:9300 -e ES_CLUSTER_NAME=es_test01 --name elasticsearch cgswong/elasticsearch